 The Bank was initially established as a Pasar Bank in 1970 and was known as Bank Pasar Gunung Tampomas Jaya.
 In 1986, Bank Pasar Gunung Tampomas Jaya was taken over by M/s.
 Ravindo Jaya Group and Mr. Ishwar T Daryanani.
 The Pasar Bank was converted into Commercial Bank in 1990 and the name was changed to PT Bank IndoMonex.

 At present the Bank SBI Indonesia has 6 branches and 8 sub-branches spread over four major cities of Indonesia i.e, Jakarta, Bandung, Surabaya and Medan.
-Further, there are two cash points, one at Embassy of India in Jakarta and another at Jl.
-A. Yani in Medan.
-The Kantor Pusat Non-Operational (Head office) was shifted to centrally located Graha Mandiri Building along with the Kantor Pusat Operational (Main branch) in Jan 2009.
-The other branches in Jakarta are at Pasar Baru, Mangga Dua, and sub-branches in Sunter, Melawai, Kebon Jeruk, Jatinegara and Tanah Abang.
-The main branch at Surabaya is at Rajawali and two sub-branches are at Nginden and Jl.
+Furthermore, there are two cash points, one at Embassy of India in Jakarta and another at Jalan A. Yani in Medan.
+The Kantor Pusat Non-Operational (Head office) was shifted to be centrally located in Graha Mandiri Building along with the Kantor Pusat Operational (Main branch) in January 2009.
+The other branches in Jakarta are located at Pasar Baru and Mangga Dua meanwhile the sub-branches are at Sunter, Melawai, Kebon Jeruk, Jatinegara and Tanah Abang.
+The main branch in Surabaya is at Rajawali and two sub-branches are at Nginden and Jl.
 HR.
 Mohamed.
-In Bandung, the branch is at Jl.Abdul Revai and sub-branch at Jl.Buah Batu.
+In Bandung, the branch is at Jl.Abdul Revai and the sub-branch is at Jl.Buah Batu.